 Overall, it is suitable for all skin types and is free of any side effects.
 Especially, if your dog has dry skin, this fractioned coconut oil would work like a champion.

 Organic Cold-Pressed Virgin Coconut Oil

-This organic coconut oil is produced using the cold press extraction process and it doesn’t contain any sort of chemicals and hexane.
-Either your dog has a flea infestation or has severe skin allergies, this premium quality coconut oil by Nutiva Store works well in all such conditions.
+This organic coconut oil is produced using the cold press extraction process and it doesn’t contain any sort of chemicals or hexane.
+Whether your dog has a flea infestation or has severe skin allergies, this premium quality coconut oil by Nutiva Store works well in all such conditions.